Charles H. McNutt

-Charles Harrison McNutt (December 11, 1928 – December 9, 2017) is an American archaeologist and a scholar of the prehistoric Southeastern United States.
-He has conducted fieldwork and published works on the archaeology of the American Southwest and the Great Plains in South Dakota.
-His work emphasizes on a strong understanding of cultural history and statistical analysis.
+Charles Harrison McNutt III (December 11, 1928 – December 9, 2017) was an American archaeologist and a scholar of the prehistoric Southeastern United States.
+He conducted fieldwork and published works on the archaeology of the American Southwest and the Great Plains in South Dakota.
+His work emphasized on a strong understanding of cultural history and statistical analysis.

 Early life and education

-Charles McNutt was born in Denver, Colorado on December 11, 1928.
+Charles Harrison McNutt III was born in Denver, Colorado on December 11, 1928.
 The son of an army officer, McNutt spent his early years traveling around the country.
 He attended Sewannee Military Academy for his last three years of high school, and graduated in 1946 at the rank of Cadet Captain.
 McNutt attended the University of the South at Sewanee, majoring in mathematics.
 He excelled in college, earning the highest grades of his freshman class, one of four Rockefeller General Education Board scholarships, and graduated as Valedictorian in 1950.
 Wanting to expand his interests in graduate school, McNutt enrolled in the Department of Anthropology at the University of New Mexico.
-After receiving an M.A. in Anthropology at New Mexico in 1954 he enrolled in the PhD program at the University of Michigan.
-He received the PhD in Anthropology in 1960.
+After receiving an M.A. in anthropology at New Mexico in 1954 he enrolled in the PhD program at the University of Michigan.
+He received the PhD in anthropology in 1960.